 Additional Search Terms: social studies • geography • civics • map skills • nonfiction • informational text • ancient • civilization • farming • cities • flood/flooded • floodwater • cuneiform • writing • archaeologists • reeds • laws • temples • gods • goddesses • ruins • half-god • Hammurabi • Code of Hammurabi • rivers • king • queen • Tigris River • Euphrates River • headdress • temples • Temple of Ur • Babylon • Ishtar • Gilgamesh

 CKHG Grade Levels: CKHG units are correlated to topics at the grade levels specified in the Core Knowledge Sequence, which allows students in schools following the Sequence to build knowledge grade by grade.
 In other settings, individual CKHG units may be used as supplemental resources.
 In general, the content and presentation in the CKHG units for Grades K-2 are appropriate for students in the lower elementary grades.
-The Ancient Egypt Student Book is intended to be read aloud by the teacher as the students look at images on each page.
+The Mesopotamia Student Book is intended to be read aloud by the teacher as the students look at images on each page.

 We have intentionally left the pacing and timing needed to teach the content presented in the Teacher Guide and Student Book very flexible.
 Teachers can choose how much they read aloud and discuss in a single instructional period, as well as how often each week they use the CKHG materials.